andreswebs/k8s-fleet-argocd-template/README.md

 # k8s-fleet

-This repository contains configuration for a set of k8s clusters.
+This repository contains configuration for a set of k8s clusters using Argo CD.

 ## Argo CD Bootstrap

 The `.argocd` directory contains a Kustomization to install Argo CD using the community Helm chart.

-Subsequently, this kustomization is taken over by an Argo CD Application, and Argo becomes self-managing.
-The configurations (Helm values for the deployed Argo CD chart) in this directory remain active, and can be modified by changing the `argocd.helm.values.yaml` files under the `.argocd/overlays/<cluster>` directories.
+Subsequently, after the Cluster Bootstrap, this kustomization is taken over by an Argo CD Application, and Argo becomes self-managing.
+The configurations (Helm values for the deployed Argo CD chart) in the `.argocd` directory remain active, and can be modified by changing the `argocd.helm.values.yaml` files under the `.argocd/overlays/<cluster>` directories.

-Argo CD upgrades can be initiated by changing the chart version in `.argocd/overlays/<cluster>/kustomization.yaml`.
+Upgrades to Argo CD can be initiated by changing the chart version in `.argocd/overlays/<cluster>/kustomization.yaml`.

 ### Pre-requisites